Vincent Regan

-Vincent Regan (born 16 May 1965) is a British film and television actor, best known for his roles in 300, Troy, Unleashed, Clash of the Titans and Lockout.
+Vincent Regan (born 16 May 1965) is an Irish film and television actor.

 Early life

-Regan was born on 16 May 1965 in Swansea, Glamorgan, Wales, UK, the son of Irish immigrants.
-As a youth, he moved to Ireland with his parents, but moved to England and attended St Joseph's College, Ipswich, Suffolk, before attending the Academy of Live and Recorded Arts in London.
+Regan born 16 May 1965 in Swansea, Glamorgan, Wales.
+He attended St Joseph's College, Ipswich, when his parents Patrick and Catherine returned to Ireland in 1983 he went to London and studied at Academy of Live and Recorded Arts in London.

 Acting career

 Regan first came on UK TV screens in series 5 (1992) of LWT's London's Burning, playing Don, the love interest of Firefighter Kate Stevens (Samantha Beckinsale).
-That same year he played PC Shelby alongside Sir David Jason’s DI Jack Frost in the (TV series) [A Touch of Frost].
+That same year he played PC Shelby alongside Sir David Jason’s DI Jack Frost in the TV series A Touch of Frost.

 Regan has over 15 stage roles to his credit, most recently as Achilles in Troilus and Cressida at the Edinburgh International Festival.
-In association with the Royal Shakespeare Company, the festival presented director Peter Stein's strongly cast and visually striking production.
-He is best known for Ancient Greece-based films 300, in which he played the Captain, Troy, where he played Eudorus, Achilles' second in command, and Clash of the Titans, in which he played King Cepheus.

-In 1999, Regan received an Irish Best Actor nomination for his co-starring performance in the award-winning miniseries Eureka Street.
+In 1999, Regan received an Irish Best Actor nomination for his co-starring performance in the miniseries Eureka Street.
+In 2005, he starred as Marc Antony alongside Emily Blunt and James Frain in the miniseries Empire (2005).

-In 2006–07, he guest starred in two episodes of Wild at Heart as Simon Adams, father of Danny Trevannion's (Stephen Tompkinson) stepchildren Olivia and Evan.